-Teamwork Skills
+Teamwork skills

-The increasingly interdisciplinary nature of science and engineering demands that BMB graduates be prepared to work in a diverse, team-oriented environment.
+The increasingly complex nature of science and engineering challenges demands that BMB graduates be prepared to work in an interdisciplinary, team-oriented environment.
 An ASBMB-accredited program therefore should afford students deliberate opportunities for training and participation in team activities.

-Ethical Conduct of Research
+Ethical conduct of research

-Regular, explicit attention should be devoted to the principles of a professional code of conduct in research and scholarship, including plagiarism and appropriate citation, qualifications for authorship, appropriate application of image and data-manipulation techniques, confidentiality, etc.
+Regular, explicit attention should be devoted to the principles of a professional code of conduct in research and scholarship, including plagiarism and appropriate citation, qualifications for authorship, appropriate application of image and data-manipulation techniques, confidentiality, conflicts of interest, etc.

-Academic and Career Advising
+Academic and career advising